Nagendra1997/libmesibo/tutorial.md

 ```

-### Compilation
+### Compiling the code
-It is recommended that you use a modern C/C++ compilers such as gcc(GCC 4.x or above) or clang .You can compile your code like below by including the library path to the Mesibo Shared Library  :
+It is recommended that you use a modern C/C++ compiler such as gcc(GCC 4.x or above) or clang .You can compile your code like below by linking the Mesibo Shared Library :

 ```bash
 g++ testuser1.cpp -o user1 -lmesibo64